paramraghavan/sparksql-awsglue/partition/README.md

  This can result in a dataframe with lots of empty partitions, specially if you are dealing with small data (or not big enough!), and scheduling issues.

+ repartition() shuffles the data between the executors and divides the data into number of partitions.
+But this might be an expensive operation since it shuffles the data between executors and involves network traffic.
+Ideal place to partition is at the data source, while fetching the data.
+Things can speed up greatly when data is partitioned the right way but can dramatically slow down when done wrong, especially due the Shuffle operation.

 Reference
 ---------